 Frank’s mother Dolly was a presence throughout his life—in fact, he referred to her as “The Force.”
 She was on his mind right up until the end, according to The New York Post, which reported Frank’s last words as being, “Oh, dear Lord.
 Oh, mother.”

-Born on December 26, 1896, Natalie Catherine “Dolly” Garavente Sinatra moved to America from the Italian town of Rossi with her family at a very young age.
+Born on December 26, 1896, Natalie Catherine “Dolly” Garavente Sinatra moved to America from the Italian port town of Genoa with her family at a very young age.

-In 1912, Dolly met 18-year old Antonio ‘Marty’ Sinatra, and snuck into boxing matches dressed as a boy to watch him fight.
-Her parents, who were of a higher class than Marty, detested the relationship.
+In 1912, Dolly met 18-year old Antonio ‘Marty’ Sinatra, and would sneak into boxing matches dressed as a boy to watch him fight.
+Her parents, who were considered to be of a higher class than Marty, detested the relationship.
 Dolly being Dolly, that just made her love him more.

 Frank Sinatra’s singing skills came from Dolly and Marty, who were both talented singers.
 Dolly was also known for her tenacity and organizational skills.